 Artist Luke Jerram

 Luke Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
-Luke Jerram’s practice involves the creation of sculptures, installations, live arts projects and gifts.
+Luke Jerram’s practice involves the creation of sculptures, installations, live arts projects.
 He is a Visiting Senior Research Fellow at the Faculty of Health and Applied Sciences, University of the West of England.
 Further information on Luke’s entire practice can be found here: www.lukejerram.com.

 His transparent and colourless glassworks consider how the artificial colouring of scientific microbiological imagery, affects our understanding of these phenomena.
 See these examples of HIV imagery.
 If some images are coloured for scientific purposes, and others altered simply for aesthetic reasons, how can a viewer tell the difference?
 How many people believe viruses are brightly coloured?
 Are there any colour conventions and what kind of ‘presence’ do pseudocoloured images have that ‘naturally’ coloured specimens don’t?
 How does the choice of different colours affect their reception?